CleanCode-developer/CanvaScript/README.md

 and make a new issue.also if you can  do a pull request please do that.that will make my day 😊!you can go to https://github.com/CleanCode-backup/CanvaScript/pulls for that.
 # Tutorials - Learn More
-Welcome to the To Tutorials,for full documentation go to the <a href="Docs.md">Docs</a>(if you are wonder the folder doc is a part of the library.) in order to use the libary use the
+Welcome to the To Tutorials,for full documentation go to the <a href="Docs.md">Docs</a> in order to use the libary use the
 ```java
 import cavnascript.core